1MAGNOVA/1MAGNOVA/README.md

 - 👋 Hi, I’m @1MAGNOVA
-- 👀 I’m interested in ...python, C#, FLUTTER, and Solidity
+- 👀 I’m interested in ...python, js, C# and Solidity
 - 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...python projects
+- 💞️ I’m looking to collaborate on ...python/js projects
 - 📫 How to reach me ...Olalekanabsm@gmail.com

 <!---